alex-thorne/blog/_reading-list/2025-02-20-stolenfocus.md

 ## Stolen Focus: Why You Can't Pay Attention— and How to Think Deeply Again

-Good book, would recommend reading.
 I've largely turned away from the "Self Help" genre of reading for many years.
 Too much of it feels like I'm being sold something.
 Not enough of it feels scientific.
 Maybe I was just bored of it.
 I read Johann Hari's _Stolen Focus_ on the recommendation of a family member.
 It didn't feel like self-help as much as it did an exploration into a specific topic.
 Nothing in particular in the book feels groundbreaking or revolutionary.
 It looks at the concepts of focus and attention in the context of our modern world from various angles.
 Hari makes his exploration into various related aspects of what affects our focus easily accessible to the reader, with each topic feeling like a well-linked part of a larger cohesive investigation.

 The book is highly opinionated.
 To be fair, Hari suggests himself contrary opinions on several topics, or that some of the data or studies' results may be questionable.
 The book however is not scientific research itself; it's a collection of the results of various interviews with others on their research or expertise.
 Much of it feels cherry picked, and ultimately a there is clearly a crafted narrative suggesting a clear opinion on the subject from Hari.